jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 # Structure of Generate Squares

 The core of the data processing takes place in Generate Squares.
-To facilitate studying the code, some high level pseudocode is presented hers.
+To facilitate studying the code, some high-level pseudocode is presented here.

-**Generate Squares manin structure**
+**Generate Squares main structure**

     For all the Experiments in the Project (Process Project) For all the Recordings in the Experiment (Process Experiment)